 Mrs Sharp - Welfare Manager

 Parents should inform the school in advance if they know their child will be arriving late at school.
-Morning registration takes place at 8.55 am and pupils arriving after this will be marked as late.
+The doors open at 8:45am and that is when children should be in class.
+Morning registration takes place at 8.55am and pupils arriving after this will be marked as late.
 Afternoon register takes place at 1:00pm and pupils arriving in school after this time will be marked as late.
-Pupils arriving after 9.15 am or after 1:10pm (close of registration) will be marked as an unauthorised absence.
+Pupils arriving after 9.15am or after 1:10pm (close of registration) will be marked as an unauthorised absence.

 When a child is absent parents should notify the school by telephone on the morning of the first day of absence.
 There are two attendance sessions every day and missing school for a whole day classes as two absences.
 For this reason we ask that wherever possible medical appointments are made at the end of the school day or outside of school hours.
 Medical appointments during the day will only be authorised if proof is provided, such as appointment cards, letters or texts from a medical professional.

 Parents are advised that currently the law does not give any entitlement for children to be absent from school for the purposes of a family holiday.
 The Education (Pupil Registration) (England) Amendment Regulations 2013 state that the Headteacher may only grant a request for absence if there are exceptional circumstances and where the request has been made in advance.
 Parents should complete a “Request to authorise absence from school due to exceptional circumstances” form, if there are exceptional circumstances that require their child to be absent from school.

 Full details can be found in the Attendance Policy.